Varunmargam/My_Blogs/cll0s214k000q09mgc4vjccg3.md

     # You can see all the available tags from DockerHub
     ```

-2. WORKDIR: This keyword is used to create a working directory inside the container where the application code will reside and run.
+2. `WORKDIR`: This keyword is used to create a working directory inside the container where the application code will reside and run.

     ```dockerfile
     WORKDIR app/
     # A directory named app has been created that will reside inside the container.
     ```

-3. COPY: This keyword is used to copy files and directories from the system into the working directory of the container.
+3. `COPY`: This keyword is used to copy files and directories from the system into the working directory of the container.

     ```dockerfile
     COPY app.js .